Ponnambalam Arunachalam

 Ponnambalam Arunachalam (பொன்னம்பலம் அருணாசலம்; 14 September 1853 – 9 January 1924) was a Ceylonese civil servant and a member of the Executive Council of Ceylon and Legislative Council of Ceylon.

 Early life and family

 Arunachalam was born on 14 September 1853 in Colombo in south western Ceylon in a Tamil family.
 He was the son of Gate Mudaliyar A. Ponnambalam, a leading government functionary, and Sellachi Ammai.
 He was the brother of P. Coomaraswamy and P. Ramanathan.
 Arunachalam was educated at Royal Academy, Colombo where he won many prizes including the Turnour Prize.
 After school he joined Christ's College, Cambridge in 1871 on a scholarship, graduating in 1874 with BA degree in law and history.
-He received a MA degree from Cambridge in 1880.
+He received an MA degree from Cambridge in 1880.

 Arunachalam married Svarnambal, daughter of Namasivayam, in 1883.
 They had three sons (Padmanabha, Mahadeva and Ramanathan) and five daughters (Maheswari, Manonmani, Sivanandam, Pathmavathy and Sunthari).
-Sir Sangarapillai Pararajasingam was his son-in-law.
+Sir Sangarapillai Pararajasingam was his son-in-law, having married Pathmavathy.